ksikka/course_organizer/README.md

 6. Run into limitations - omnibox can only show 5 suggestions

     1. I really need a new UI, 5 suggestions is not going to cut it
+    2. Maybe I should process the VisitItem graph data to get a better idea of what end structure my data will have.

+7. Process VisitItems from HistoryItems to get related pages of known course pages

+    1. API is not intuitive and documentation is misleading
+    2. Upon inspection, the data looks immensely useful.